 Deliver a paper.
 Papers are formal presentations of original research that are either read or delivered.
 Papers are expected to be original research.
 This may be the exploration of a previously unresearched topic, or the reevaluation of existing work in light of new evidence or methodologies.
 Papers are often -- but not always -- portions of book chapters, dissertations, or scholarly articles.
 Paper proposals are judged on their potential contribution to the field of Cinema and Media Studies.

-Chair a panel or workshop.
+Chair a panel, workshop, or roundtable.

-Serve as a respondent for a panel or workshop.
+Serve as a respondent to a panel.

 How many papers may I propose for one SCMS conference?